 Pediatricians use growth charts to track the growth of infants, children and adolescents.
 The growth charts are created by the National Center for Health Statistics at the Center for Disease Control.
 FTT is often considered when a child is below the 3rd-5th percentile for age or weight or has fallen 2 major percentile lines on the growth charts[i].

-What Causes FTT?
+What Causes Failure to Thrive?

 - Food allergies: Until they are diagnosed, food allergies can impair the body’s ability to absorb nutrients from food properly.
 Once food allergies are diagnosed, entire food groups may be eliminated from the diet.
 Such a restricted diet can make it difficult to get enough nutrition.